Cuban-born UPS driver whose reaction to first paycheck went viral says he feels "grateful"

 "When you have this for the first time, your head explodes and say, 'Wow, it's beautiful,'" he said.

-Before he came to the U.S. in 2021, Garcia was a computer science teacher in Cuba, earning $12 a month.
+Before he came to the U.S. in 2021, Diaz was a computer science teacher in Cuba, earning $12 a month.
 He lamented how far ahead the U.S. was in the field.

 He came to America on a K-1 visa, and when he received his work permit, he applied for a job at UPS.
 The company told CBS News he started in late October and has been making deliveries since.

-Note: Editor's note: The article previously had Yoel and Marissa's last name as Garcia.
-Their last name is Diaz.